Watermelon for Visual Studio Code

 Watermelon's VS Code extension allows you to obtain business context for a file or block of code via:

 Alternatively, you can search for "Watermelon" in VS Code's built-in extension marketplace and install from there.

 Download from the VS Codium Marketplace (Open VSX Registry)

 Watermelon comes with a few commands that you can run from VS Code's Command Palette.
 The result is exactly the same as running a Watermelon query with the green button.
 Results sit in your sidebar.

 As an alternative, you can use the following shortcuts:

-We're an early stage project, therefore we still have the luxury to coordinate via short chats with our contributors.
-If you're interested in contributing, please join our Slack community.
+We're an early-stage project, therefore we still have the luxury to coordinate via short chats with our contributors.
+If you're interested in contributing, please join our Discord community.
 Alternatively, comment on our issues if you plan to solve one.

 We use VS Code's telemetry library.
 The library respects the user's decision about whether or not to send telemetry data.

 Watermelon is built by a globally distributed team of developers devoted to making software development easier.
 Join our Discord community, follow us on Twitter and go to the Watermelon blog to get the best programming tips.